-There is ongoing confusion between lactose intolerance and cow's milk allergy, which results in misdiagnosis and unnecessary dietary restrictions that have a negative nutritional impact on dietary intake.
-This confusion can lead to a delayed diagnosis of cow's milk allergy.
-Primary lactose intolerance in children under 5 years of age is uncommon, even in areas of the world where there exists a high prevalence of primary hypolactasia.
-Contrary to common belief, most infants with cow's milk allergy can tolerate dietary lactose.
-In fact, the addition of lactose to extensively hydrolyzed formula can be beneficial in the treatment of formula-fed infants with cow's milk allergy, as a result of prebiotic effects.
+Yogurt made with the live starter cultures Lactobacillus delbrueckii subsp. bulgaricus There is ongoing confusion between lactose and Streptococcus Thermophilus has been intolerance and cow's milk allergy, which shown to improve digestion of lactose in results in misdiagnosis and unnecessary individuals with lactose maldigestion.
+On dietary restrictions that have a negative the basis of the available research, the nutritional impact on dietary intake.
+This European Food Safety Authority (EFSA) confusion can lead to a delayed diagnosis of approved the health claim, "Live yoghurt cow's milk allergy.
+Primary lactose intolerance cultures in voghurt improve digestion in children under 5 years of age is uncommon, of lactose in yoghurt in individuals with even in areas of the world where there exists lactose maldigestion."64 Yogurt contains a high prevalence of primary hypolactasia. approximately 31% less lactose per serving Contrary to common belief, most infants with than milk; Greek yogurt contains even less cow's milk allergy can tolerate dietary lactose. and the lactose that is present in yogurt is In fact, the addition of lactose to extensively more easily digested than from other dairy hydrolyzed formula can be beneficial in the treatment of formula-fed infants with cow's sources of lactose due the presence of milk allergy, as a result of prebiotic effects. lactase-producing bacteria.3